 A modern mom-and-pop production company.

 Strewn Wonder is a Maine-based company that produces video and photography for nonprofits and mission-driven companies across the country.
-We help clients in the arts, sciences and educations tell the nuanced, human stories that only they can tell.
+We use a documentary approach to help clients tell the nuanced, human stories that only they can tell, with a focus on the arts, sciences and education.

 Get to know us.

 Strewn Wonder is a husband-and-wife team with a combined four decades of storytelling experience.
-We have lots of experience building a crew to fit your project and a long list of talented collaborators, including producers, camera operators, gaffers, grips, visual effects editors, sound mixers, colorists, voice actors and more.
+From our long list of collaborators, we build a crew to fit your project.
 We hire people who are really good at their jobs and also nice.
 If that’s you, please get in touch.

 Yoon is a problem solver who excels under pressure and a thoughtful visual storyteller always developing new skills.
 Plus, he is incredibly likable—a big reason Strewn Wonder’s first ever education client is still with us 16 years later.